From the First Whiskey in Japan to World-Class Whiskey

 *Classified as liqueur for purposes of liquor taxes

-Among ko-rui shochu, we offer Kyogetsu, with its ringingly clear flavor derived from mineral water, as well as flavored shochu such as the Kyogetsu Green Tea and Kyogetsu Fruit series.
-Otsu-rui shochu includes the honkaku (authentic) sweet potato shochu Osumi, as well as various specially designed brands developed jointly with local shochu distilleries steeped in the culture and history of Kyushu and Okinawa.
-Ko-otsu blended shochu features Muginoka and Hanaimo, perfect for a glass at home with dinner as off-premise use, as well as the barley shochu Wanko and sweet potato shochu Nanko, aimed at restaurant parties as on-premise use, and various products suited to each context.
+Among ko-rui shochu, we offer Kyogetsu Green, with its ringingly clear flavor derived from the famous waters of Seoraksan in Korea, as well as flavored shochu such as Kyogetsu Acerola.
+Otsu-rui shochu includes Osumi <sweet potato> <wheat>, which utilizes the combined shochu-making expertise of OSUMISYUZO LIMITED with that of Suntory’s expertise in making distilled liquor, as well as Kaoru Osumi <wheat and jasmine>, which can be better enjoyed with soda.
+We also offer various specially designed brands developed jointly with local shochu distilleries steeped in the culture and history of Kyushu and Okinawa.
+Ko-otsu blended shochu includes an otsu-rui shochu with a refreshing aroma made from jasmine leaves, and Matsurika, a jasmine shochu blended with ko-rui shochu with a crisp aftertaste, as well as the barley shochu Wanko and the sweet potato shochu Nanko, each of which is suited to various occasions in restaurants and bars.